ewantindale/phonewords/README.md

+(This was a coding task I did for an interview)

 # Phonewords

 This Node + React app takes a numeric string as an input and converts it to a list of possible [Phonewords](https://en.wikipedia.org/wiki/Phoneword)